jconorgrogan/Informational-Constructivism/README.md

 **Therefore:**
 > Time is not assumed (beyond primitive succession via Stable Carrier).
 > It is a necessary **emergent ordering principle** reflecting the process by which finite systems achieve stability through structured, self-referential, and resource-optimized management of distinctions within their operational constraints, starting from the requirement of logical coherence itself.
+This emergent, structured time characterizes realities compatible with finite, persistent observers; other logically possible states satisfying only Minimal Distinction may lack such ordered progression and be operationally inaccessible or incompatible with such observers.